abusufiyanbelif/bmsssolapur-v2/docs/TROUBLESHOOTING.md

     ```
 3. After successful login, a credential file is stored on your local machine.
 The application's server-side code (Firebase Admin SDK) will automatically use this file to authenticate.
 4.  **Restart your application** and retry the action.

 ---

-### Solution for Deployed App (Firebase App Hosting)

-If you see this error in your deployed application, it means the App Hosting service account needs to be granted permission to access the database.

-1. Go to the **[IAM & Admin page](https://console.cloud.google.com/iam-admin/iam)** in your Google Cloud Console.
-2. Make sure you have selected the correct project (`baitul-mal-connect`).
-3. Find the service account with the name **"Firebase App Hosting compute engine default service account"**.
-Its email will look like `[PROJECT_NUMBER]-compute@developer.gserviceaccount.com`.
-4. Click the **pencil icon** (Edit principal) for that row.
-5. In the slide-out panel, click **+ ADD ANOTHER ROLE**.
-6. In the "Select a role" search box, type **`Cloud Datastore User`**.
-7. Select the **Cloud Datastore User** role from the results.
-8. Click **SAVE**.
-9. The change should take effect within a minute or two.
-The application will then have the correct permissions to access the database.

----